 The topic will vary, allowing for the expertise of professors and the emerging information in the field.
-It can be taught either semester.
+Each topic will be denoted by a different letter in the course code, e.g., A, B, C. It can be taught either semester.
 Examples are: Collective Behavior, Cultural Anthropology, and Gangs.
 Students may only take a total of two special topics selected from SOCI 2309 or SOCI 4308.